Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 12.26.47 UTC
+- WIB: Minggu, 27 April 2025 13.34.23 UTC
-- WITA: Minggu, 27 April 2025 13.26.47 UTC
+- WITA: Minggu, 27 April 2025 14.34.23 UTC
-- WIT: Minggu, 27 April 2025 14.26.47 UTC
+- WIT: Minggu, 27 April 2025 15.34.23 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: friendship
+Kategori: nature